 The inlet gas pressure must be checked with the furnace operating in maximum heat.
-This is necessary to make sure the inlet gas pressure does not fall below the minimum pressure of 4.5 in. w.c.
+This is necessary to make sure the inlet gas pressure does not fall below the minimum pressure of 4.5 in. w.c. for natural gas.
+The maximum inlet gas pressure is 13.6 in. of water column.
+If the inlet pressure is too low, you will not be able to adjust the manifold pressure to obtain the proper input rate.
+To check the inlet gas pressure:

-- 1. Make sure the gas supply is turned off to the furnace and at the electric switch on the gas valve. - Loosen set screw on inlet tower pressure tap no more than one full turn with a 3/32-in. hex wrench or remove the 1/8-in.
+- 1. Make sure the gas supply is turned off to the furnace and at the electric switch on the gas valve. - 2.
+Loosen set screw on inlet pressure tap no more than one full turn with a 3/32-in. hex wrench or remove the 1/8 in.
 NPT plug from the inlet pressure tap on the gas valve. - 3.
 Connect a manometer to the inlet pressure tap on gas valve. - 4.
 Turn on furnace power supply. - 5.
 Turn gas supply manual shutoff valve to ON position. - 6.
-Turn furnace gas valve switch to ON position. - Jumper R and W thermostat connections at the furnace control board. - 8.
-When main burners ignite, confirm inlet gas pressure is between 4.5 in. w.c.
-(1125 Pa) and 13.6 in. w.c.
-(3388 Pa). - Remove jumper across thermostat connections to terminate call for heat.
+Turn furnace gas valve switch to ON position. - 7.
+Jumper the R to W/W1 and W2 thermostat connections at the furnace control board. - 8.
+When main burners ignite, confirm inlet gas pressure is Between 4.5 in. w.c. and 13.6 in. w.c. - Remove jumper across thermostat connections to terminate call for heat.
 Wait until the blower off delay is completed. - 10.
 Turn furnace gas valve electric switch to OFF position. - 11.
 Turn gas supply manual shutoff valve to OFF position. - 12.
-Turn off furnace power supply.

-13. Remove manometer from the inlet pressure tap of the gas valve.
+Turn off furnace power supply. - Remove manometer from the inlet pressure tap of the gas valve.